Friday, March 27, 2015

 Am I crazy to have had to get this on Blu-ray?
 I had to see what was going on better as all early videos were notoriously too dark.
 Not that I saw any.
 I read all the reviews and chat rooms about such things and was turned off by the title: "Boogens" is like what some gross kid sitting across from me in 7th grade lunch might call the peas he stuck up his nose.
 These Boogens showed up during the height of the slasher boom and seemed part and parcel with all the bland baghead movies coming out like blood from America's open veins, sending my alienated 14 year-old feminist arms all akimbo in indignant horror.
 Well, maybe it just needed 30 years for both of us to get clear of that goddamned early 80s nonsense, because now I think the BOOGENS is fucking great.
 Okay, it's just 'good'.
 Okay... good enough.
 You can take the peas out of your nose now, Eugene.
 I'm here to stay.
 Hmm, maybe put them back in, Eugene.
 I'm too mature to handle it after all.
 BOOGENS sucks.

-Still, despite the immature sex stuff, the characters are at least professional at their jobs, and the scenery is beautiful.
+Despite the occasional script issue, the characters are at least professional at their jobs, and the scenery is beautiful.
 The mountains, the mines, and the monsters have an ingenious connection to the land and to all the homes in the neighborhood (via ancient tunnels connecting to air vents) and in their cool blobby way they recall the crawling things in Hammer's Island of Terror (1966).
 As is so important, the film takes its time not showing the beasts too early, which is how it should be, and each scene stretches out, confident in its moment-by-moment accumulation of unease, like when one of the girls is chased around the cabin fresh out of the shower (we neither see the monster nor gawk at the nudity); and there' an explosive ending and some good (presumably real) cavern scenes, which we can see and appreciate now that it's no longer on a dark smudgy cropped VHS screen.

 Blu-ray --is there nothing it can't do?